asmitaskamble/AT2_ML-as-a-Service/README.md

 3. ARIMA

 **Instructions**
-folder contains:
+src/models : This folder contains API files

-notebooks: best model of the prediction
+src: functions.txt file

-models: same .ipynb file saved
+notebooks: All the expeiment notebooks

-report: contains experimental report 1 and 2 & final report
+models: best model of predictive and forecast

-src: additonal experiment ipynb using all the features on linear regression and random forest model and functions.txt file
+report: It contains experimental report 1 and 2 & final report.